wdporter/acim/text/5-healing-and-wholeness/index.md

 ## T-5.II.4

 <p class=fip id=p4>
-4.&emsp;You <em>are</em> the Kingdom of Heaven, but you have let the belief in darkness enter your mind and so you need a new light.
+4. You <em>are</em> the Kingdom of Heaven, but you have let the belief in darkness enter your mind and so you need a new light.
 <sup>2</sup>The Holy Spirit is the radiance that you must let banish the idea of darkness.
 <sup>3</sup>His is the glory before which dissociation falls away, and the Kingdom of Heaven breaks through into its own.
 <sup>4</sup>Before the separation you did not need guidance.